 General Motors sees those leftover steel cutouts, roughly four feet square, as a marketable commodity.
 It sells them directly to a local steel fabricator, Blue Star Steel, which uses them to stamp out small brackets for heating and air conditioning equipment for other industries, skipping the foundry altogether.
 Everyone benefits: GM maximizes the value of that leftover material; Blue Star Steel saves money buying scrap steel, and the environment is spared additional greenhouse gas emissions from a foundry.

 Much better, right?
 And as Forbes also reported, worldwide, 90 percent of GM’s manufacturing waste is either reused or recycled this way (this is more than any other automaker).
 So far, GM operates with a total of 04 landfill-free facilities.
 This number includes 84 manufacturing sites that reuse or recycle 97 percent of their waste, and convert the remainder to energy.
 Their goal?
 125 landfill-free facilities globally by 2020.
 That’s why more people need to be made aware of what they can and cannot recycle.
 For instance, did you know that you can recycle your electronics through a company like Premier Surplus, but there are loads of other ways that you can recycle things.
 This way though, you can help get rid of those landfills.
+Additionally, when throwing away metals, it’s important for people to stop and think about whether they could upcycle those pieces of metal into other things.
+Just like General Motors, a lot of art creators have been using welding techniques to create new pieces out of old metals.
+Artists have been using welding angle grinders to cut and shape their pieces of metal, making them easier to weld together.
+Hopefully, more companies and people can start reusing their metals, reducing the need for landfill sites.

 A mindset shift